IBM/aspera-cli/docs/README.md

 - **FFmpeg** : `ffmpeg` `ffprobe`
 - **LibreOffice** : `unoconv`

-Here shown on Red Hat/Rocky Linux.
+Installation is shown here for Red Hat/Rocky Linux.

 Other OSes should work as well, but are not tested.